 To add to this, a study of more than 98,000 women discovered that the chances of getting pregnant were highest during the five days before ovulation, with the highest probability on the day just before ovulation.

-Tracking your fertile window has never been easier now that you can use ovulation kits like the Inito ovulation kit—designed to measure the levels of hormones accurately.
+Tracking your fertile window has never been easier now that you can use fertility monitors like the Inito fertility monitor—designed to measure the levels of hormones accurately.

 Getting Pregnant After A Positive Ovulation Test